iiiytn1k/ad7715/README.md

 # ad7715

-Simple program for interacing AD7715 with AVR microcontroller.
+Simple program for interfacing AD7715 with AVR microcontroller.